dsabarinathan/DocumentTableSeg/README.md

 **Pre-processing**

 The dataset contains 27 PDFs, first step is to convert the PDF into images.
+When we trained the model with original RGB images the segmented result is not good.
+Applied the distance transform on RGB images before passing into the model.
+It improved the overall segmentation.